 - Community Outreach: Are you apart of a community?
 This could be a church or mom group.
 Ask around to see if anyone runs an at home daycare or knows someone who does.
 The small portion of time my kids were in daycare we had a church friend who ran an at home daycare.
 Her rates were already low, but she offered us half off because she knew our family.
 Take advantage of any connections you have.

 - Discount Programs: Is your family low income?
 Many state and local governments offer discount programs to families struggling to pay for daycare.
 If you live in California check here for a list of low income preschool resources, if not a quick Google search for low income programs should steer you in the right direction.

 - Flexible Jobs: Many jobs are becoming more flexible to the needs of women who have children.
 Some workplaces offer daycare services, while others have flexible hours and time off.
 I love Flex Jobs, a site that shares flexible jobs for parents daily.

 Remember, babies don’t have to be expensive, you just need to know where to look for the right savings.
 Utilizing apps, deals, and planning ahead can really go a long way to saving you a ton of money while raising your baby.
 I hope this list gave you some more ideas of ways to save on your new additions!

 Do you have any baby savings tips to share?
+How do you save on diapers, formula, baby clothes, and daycare?
 I would love to hear them in the comments below!